 The so called "cleaner air" benefit of the railway consists of two parts.
-The first, climate change, primarily stands for $CO_2$ emissions, which is inevitable when fossil fuels are used.
+The first, climate change, primarily stands for CO_2 emissions, which is inevitable when using fossil fuels.
 The second results in the emission of nitrogen and other toxic products of combustion.
-The reduction in emission of these toxic compounds constitutes the greatest part of the so-called "cleaner air" component in the CBA.
+The reduction in emission of these toxic compounds constitutes the greatest part of the so-called "cleaner air" component in CBA.
 It's the biggest component of the socio-economic impact claimed by EY: reduced air pollution due to transferring of freight from trucks to rail.
-The total socio-economic impact to RB project would be $\leq 3.3$ billion in undiscounted value (20% of the socio-economic impact estimated in the EY CBA).
+The total socio-economic impact to RB project being ≤ 3.3 billion in undiscounted value (20% of socio-economic impact).
 In recent years, there has been a significant technological advancement to avoid toxic air emissions.